mbadwa/devops-notes/Kubernetes-notes/kubernetes-notes.md

 - Domain for Kubernetes DNS records
     - e.g. mbadwa.com from **GoDaddy**
-- Create a Linux VM and setup in AWS or Vagrant VM
+- Create a Linux VM and set it up in AWS or Vagrant VM
   - kops, kubectl,ssh keys, awscli
 - Login to AWs account and setup
   - S3 bucket, IAM User for AWSCLI, Route53 Hosted Zone